 There are many online hosting companies.

-The support staff is allowed to help the customers in the best way possible.
+The support staff can help the customers in the best way possible.

-But despite that, they are not allowed to see or share the private details of the customer.
+But despite that, they are not allowed to see or share the customer’s private details.
+This goes against the rules.

 But why do we need rules and regulations?